AOA Strategies 2018–2024

 • Training and education

-• Culture, diversity and inclusion
+• Culture, diversity, equity and inclusion

 • Clinical practice and research